sajanth/learning-nlp/README.md

 Our goal will be to build a model that generates fake street names for Zurich.
 We'll do this by looking at a list containing all the real street names of Zurich and trying to model the probability that two letters appear next to each other.
 This way, we can generate new street names by randomly selecting letters according to their probability of appearing together.

 In fact, we will actually build two models using two different approaches.
 In the first model, we'll simply count the number of times each pair of letters appears in the data set.
 In the second model, we'll use matrix multiplication and optimization methods - essentially a simple neural network.
-Even though we will use those two totally different starting points, we will see that we will arrive at the same model!
+Even though we will use two totally different starting points, we will see that we will arrive at the same model!

 Note: The general idea and flow of this notebook is heavily adapted from Karpathy's excellent [lecture series](https://www.youtube.com/watch?v=PaCmpygFfXo&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=2) on language modeling.